Skip to main content

 • Finding your way around the campus

-• Knowing where to find the most important people you will need to know at the institution
+• Knowing where to find the most important people you will need to know at our school

 • Understand your timetable and use of the School Diary